-Powell, Dublin, Worthington: These cities aren’t just some of the best places to live in Ohio.
+Powell, Grandview Heights, The Village Of Indian Hill: These cities aren’t just some of the best places to live in Ohio.
 They are also home to some of the richest people in the Buckeye State.

 If you’re thinking of moving to one of these towns, you’ll probably need to start saving.
 The richest places in Ohio share common characteristics such as having a genius level populous, sky high home prices, and a Pleasantville level of married couples.

-For more on how we calculated the top ten, read on or skip to the end for the full list.
-Oh, and the poorest place in Ohio?
-That would be Nelsonville.
+For more on how we calculated the top ten, read on or skip to the end for the full list of the richest cities in Ohio.

-The first thing that comes to most people’s minds when they think about determining the richest places is simply how much people earn.
+The first thing that comes to most people’s minds when they think about determining the richest places is to simply identify personal incomes.
 After all, rich people have really high salaries.

 - Poverty Level